jennifer04maldonado/netid/README.md

 This repo will contain the full implementation of netid.
 Currently this holds the roadmap laying out what technologies are being used and which are being built in order to have a staged release of netid.

 We are doing a staged release to test our platform and offer more user friendly interfaces to netid as the roadmap is completed.
-The Alpha release will have two version to its architecture that we are calling hosted nodes and local versions.
-The hosted nodes version will work with mobile platforms.
+The Alpha version will require useres to install IPFS and run a Geth node in order to use the site.
 The local version will be the preferred method for our users to test the alpha build since it is less centralized however it will require more technical understanding from the user.
-The hosted node will be an easier entry point to test until we build the webrtc transport version of netid.
 This map is tentative and items may be added or checked off over time.

 - [ ] * = Built but needs testing or some refactors.